Huguet57/git-status/README.md

-# A git prompt for zsh
+# Git status for zsh

 Note: this is a fork of @ezorita's amazing repository.
 Needed it in zsh.